-For example, the following sequence shows that management center sent commands to configure GigabitEthernet0/0 with the logical name outside.
+For example, the following sequence shows that Firepower Management Center (FMC) sent commands to configure GigabitEthernet0/0 with the logical name outside.
 The device responded that it automatically set the security level to 0.
-Threat Defense does not use the security level for anything.
+Firepower Threat Defense does not use the security level for anything.
 Messages relevant to FlexConfig are in the CLI Apply section of the transcript.